aileen-byte/Team14/personal statements/Phillippa.md

 One issue I encountered was that the original design assumed the memory address remained constant during miss handling; in a multi-cycle cache this is not guaranteed, so I fixed the issue by latching key address and control signals in COMPARE and reusing them throughout the miss handling states.

-In the final integrated design, we used a write-through data cache instead of a write-back cache.
+In the final integrated design, we used a write through data cache instead of a write-back cache.
 Stores update both the cache and main memory immediately, which simplified integration with the pipelined CPU by removing the need for dirty-bit tracking and write-back handling on eviction.
 Since the backing data memory is single-cycle and fast, the performance benefit of a write-back policy would have been small, while the added control complexity would have increased integration risk.
-The write-through approach therefore provided a more robust and easily verifiable final design.
+The write through approach therefore provided a more robust and easily verifiable final design.

 # Auxiliary